How to Set and Achieve Personal Goals

 1. Body Doubling: Working alongside another person, even remotely, can boost focus and accountability by mimicking a shared workspace.

-2. Task Layering/Breaking Down: Break down large goals into several layers, focusing on one manageable layer at a time instead of the whole task at once.
+2. Task Layering/Breaking Down: Break down large personal goals into several layers, focusing on one manageable layer at a time instead of the whole task at once.

 3. Hyperfixation Scheduling: Leverage periods of intense focus by scheduling important tasks during these natural bursts of energy.